davebaol/hrb-validator/README.md

   - [Shortcut for optional paths](#shortcut-for-optional-paths)
 - [Leaf Validators](#leaf-validators)
 - [Branch Validators](#branch-validators)

+## Intro
+Hierarchical Rule-Based Validator is a simple yet powerful data validation engine.
+Unlike schema-based validation libraries, this framework allows you to compose validation rules in higher order rules to validate complex data structures.

+Major supported features are:

+- Both browsers and NodeJS supported
+- Validators defined either in code or using JSON/YAML syntax in a declarative way
+- Rich set of leaf validators (most from [validator](https://www.npmjs.com/package/validator) and the others implemented internally) to check field values and types
+- Branch validators to compose validators in a hierarchical way through:
+  - Iterative validation on arrays and objects
+  - Recursive validation
+  - Logical operators
+  - Conditional validation

 ## Usage
 Suppose you have the simple object below